By Dr. Susan J. Johnson

 - Prepare students for change by rehearsing new expectations.

 - Model appropriate behavior.
 Your child learns by watching and listening to you.

-Dr. Susan Johnson has just finished her third year as Head of School at Commonwealth Academy, Alexandria, VA.
-She has worked with diverse learners for over twenty-nine years as a teacher, administrator, educational diagnostician and consultant, as well as a school psychologist, in both public and private schools.
-Dr. Johnson holds a Master’s and Post-Master’s in Special Education/Learning Disabilities and a Doctorate in Human Behavior.
-In addition, Dr. Johnson is licensed by the State of Virginia in Administration and Supervision, Specific Learning Disabilities and she is a licensed School Psychologist.
+Dr. Susan Johnson has worked for over twenty-nine years as a teacher, administrator, educational diagnostician and consultant, as well as a licensed school psychologist in both public and private schools.
+She holds a Master’s and Post-Master’s in Special Education/Learning Disabilities and a Doctorate in Human Behavior.
+In addition, Dr. Johnson is licensed by the State of Virginia in Administration and Supervision, Specific Learning Disabilities.
+She is currently the Head of School at Commonwealth Academy.